jateen67/news/README.md

 ### The neural network

-This is a **Long Short-Term Memory network** (LSTM), which is specifically designed to capture and learn patterns from sequence data that has long-term dependencies.
-This makes LSTMs ideal for applications, like processing text; text itself is a form of sequential data, made up of words and phrases, that develops more and more context and dependencies as the text/phrases grow in size.
+This is a **Long Short-Term Memory network** (LSTM), which is specifically designed to capture and learn patterns from sequencial data that has long-term dependencies.
+This makes LSTMs ideal for applications like processing text; text itself is a form of sequential data, made up of words and phrases, that develops more context as the text/phrase grows in size.
 Here's how it's trained:

 #### Gather extensive training data